mattpolzin/JSONAPI/README.md

 - [x] Only allow `ToManyRelationship` and `ToOneRelationship` within `Relationships` struct.

 ### Potential Improvements
+These ideas could be implemented in future versions.

 - [ ] (Maybe) Use `KeyPath` to specify `Includes` thus creating type safety around the relationship between a primary resource type and the types of included resources.
 - [ ] (Maybe) Replace `SingleResourceBody` and `ManyResourceBody` with support at the `Document` level to just interpret `PrimaryResource`, `PrimaryResource?`, or `[PrimaryResource]` as the same decoding/encoding strategies.
 - [ ] Support sideposting.
 JSONAPI spec might become opinionated in the future (https://github.com/json-api/json-api/pull/1197, https://github.com/json-api/json-api/issues/1215, https://github.com/json-api/json-api/issues/1216) but there is also an existing implementation to consider (https://jsonapi-suite.github.io/jsonapi_suite/ruby/writes/nested-writes).
 At this time, any sidepost implementation would be an awesome tertiary library to be used alongside the primary JSONAPI library.
 Maybe `JSONAPISideloading`.